 In rare cases, a respondent may make application to set aside the judgment for the adjudicated amount.
-However to do so, the respondent must pay into court as security the unpaid portion of the adjudicated amount.
+However to do so, the respondent must pay into Court as security the unpaid portion of the adjudicated amount.
 This eliminates the advantage, which a respondent had when the respondent could retain the disputed amount while legal proceedings were in progress.

-Generally a court is unlikely to intervene to prevent the enforcement of an adjudication decision.
+A Court is unlikely to intervene to prevent the enforcement of an adjudication decision.
 Such applications would normally be made to the Supreme Court and are expensive to run and difficult to win.
 However some grounds on which a court may intervene include:

 - there was no construction contract (within the meaning of the Act) between the parties;